What is premium rate

 In Australian financial terms, the phrase premium rate can be relevant in two specific scenarios.
 Firstly, it pertains to the issuance of equity in a limited liability company beyond the obligatory share capital.
 Secondly, it relates to making overpayments on a fixed-rate loan.

-Premium Rate: Equity in a Company
+Premium rate: Equity in a company

 When setting up a proprietary limited company, you might opt to furnish additional equity above the minimum share capital required.
 Such an excess is known as a premium on shares or simply a «premium rate».
 This surplus can serve several purposes, such as bolstering the company’s liquidity, covering initial operational costs, or allowing for future financial withdrawals.

-Premium Rate: Loan
+Premium rate: Loan

 If the fixed interest rate of your loan is higher than the bank’s current offering to new clients, extra repayments cause the bank to sustain a financial loss known as a «premium rate».
 In this event, you may be responsible for covering this loss, which compensates the bank for the difference between your agreed rate and the prevailing lower rate.